|

 of the Brooks Range, the northern-most extent of Alaska's gold rushes.

-Small strikes led to short-lived mining camps at Beaver City, Dillman
+Small strikes led to short-lived mining camps at Beaver

 Creek and Coldfoot.